 Milk is supplied by Cool Milk Limited.
 The cost at present is approximately 22p per day and parents must order it directly from the company.
 Cool Milk's web site at www.coolmilk.com.
 Children under five are entitled to free milk.
 At the Pegasus Academy Trust we use some of our pupil premium funding to provide free milk for those children who are looked after by the local authority or are currently entitled to free school meals, or have been entitled to free school meals within the last six years.
-Please see Maxine Watson or Cheryl Peters in the office for details.
+Please see the office staff for details.